Chuck Kaiton: Notable calls

 Kaiton's best-known call is of Justin Williams' empty-net goal in game 7 of the 2006 Stanley Cup Finals, which sealed the Stanley Cup for the Hurricanes.

 Puck bunted down--Hurricanes steal!
 Staal gets it up the middle to Williams.
 He's walking in on an open net, AND HE WON THE STANLEY CUP!
 Justin Williams has won the Stanley Cup for the Carolina Hurricanes, in all likelihood with an empty-netter at 18:59 on a clearing pass out of the zone!
 You won't have to see the clocks go to 0:00 now!

-At the end of that game, Kaiton told the story of his career and the entire franchise to that point when he bellowed: